tarantool/tarantool/changelogs/unreleased/bump-zlib.md

 ## feature/build

-* Updated zlib to version 1.2.12 for static build.
+* Updated zlib used for static builds to version 1.2.12.